intel-iot-devkit/up2-grovepi/README.md

 Plug-in the GrovePi+ shield and ensure it is properly aligned with pin 1 (indicated by arrow) before pressing it down, otherwise it will cause the board to reset.
 Run the following command to flash the Firmata sketch:

-    avrdude -vv -c linuxgpio -p m328p -U flash:w:firmata.hex
+    avrdude -v -c linuxgpio -p m328p -U flash:w:firmata.hex

 The red LED on the shield will turn on meaning it's held in reset.
 After flashing remove the shield and plug in a cross-over Grove 4 pin cable between the connectors labeled SERIAL and RPISER.
 Plug the shield back in.
-You can now add the GrovePi+ shield as a subplatform from MRAA.
+You can now add the GrovePi+ shield as a subplatform from MRAA on "/dev/ttyS1".

 For code examples using Firmata visit http://mraa.io.